bdharva/bdharva.github.io/_posts/blog/2016-09-29-d3-mapping-sales.md

 		return document.getElementById(element).clientWidth;
 	}

 After updating the drawing dimensions, `render()` updates the bubble scaling, assigns the proper size to the `svg`, and updates the projection to the drawing size.
-With these items updated to scale everything properly, we're now able to assign the remaining data attributes to the paths and bubbles, which completes the process of rendering them on the drawing.
+With these items updated to scale everything properly, we're now able to assign the remaining data attributes to the paths and bubbles, which completes the process of rendering them in the drawing.

 	function render() {